California Wildfire Insurance Claims: How to File for Wildfire Losses

 But an experienced insurance bad faith lawyer can relieve the burden of having to fight your insurance company alone.
 You shouldn’t have to navigate through their red tape without guidance, and you shouldn’t be made to feel you’re fighting a losing battle.
 An insurance bad faith attorney is well trained to fight on your behalf, and can often reach a successful resolution much quicker than you might anticipate.
 Sometimes just knowing you have a reputable insurance bad faith attorney in your corner is enough to make your insurance company do right by your policy.

 Not only can an attorney help get California wildfire insurance claims paid, but an attorney may also help you recover damages you didn’t know were covered under your policy.
 In some cases, an insurance company may be forced to pay for punitive damages that far exceed the amount covered by its policy.

 In cases where another entity, such as a public utilities company, has been found liable for the blaze, an experienced wildfire attorney may also help recover losses for which you are underinsured.

 Do I Need an Insurance Lawyer to File California Wildfire Insurance Claims?

-If you have filed an insurance claim in California due to a wildfire, you need a lawyer with a proven track record for fighting insurance companies and for making them pay claims.
+If you have filed an insurance claim in California due to a wildfire, you need a Sacramento personal injury lawyer with a proven track record for fighting insurance companies and for making them pay claims.
 The unprecedented amount of wildfire related insurance claims currently being filed in our state warrants a seasoned insurance attorney to help you recover your wildfire losses.

 Over the past twenty five years, Eric Ratinoff has successfully recovered millions of dollars for his clients in insurance bad faith lawsuits.
 Since 2015, he has personally represented hundreds of families who lost everything due to wildfires in California, helping them recover the money they need to rebuild their homes, businesses, communities, and lives.